jstanai/Named-Entity-Recognition-with-spaCy/README.md

 doc = trained_model("How do I lease a fortwo coupe?")
 ```

-As an example of using this to create custom entities for a company, text is extracted from [Smart](https://www.smartusa.com/) and used to train a tag "MODEL", on different car models.
-Here we train specifically on the **fortwo** models using
+As an example of using this to create custom entities, for example a car model.
+Here text is extracted from [Smart](https://www.smartusa.com/) and used to train a custom tag "MODEL".
+Here we train specifically on the **fortwo** model name using training texts.
+Thus our entity value is "fortwo" and our entity type is "MODEL".

 ```
 texts = [